Paul Colton: Biography

+In 2017, Bishop Paul Colton was presented with the Spirit of Cork Award in recognition of his "outstanding leadership of people", "the affection that the people have for him as a person and Church leader", "his inclusiveness for all in our society", and "his ability to speak out and be heard in Civic, Church and State matters".

-He is involved in education debates and in charity work.
-He chairs the board of directors of Saint Luke's Charity, Cork, which focuses on the elderly and dementia sufferers.
-He is also chairman of the board of governors of Midleton College.
+He has been involved in education debates and in charity work.
+For 26 years he chaired the board of directors of Saint Luke's Charity, Cork which focuses on care for older people and those living with dementia.
+As of 2026, he is president of the charity.
+During his time as bishop, he chaired the board of governors of Midleton College and was chairperson of the board of Ashton School in Cork and a director of Bandon Grammar School.

-At the episcopal ordination of Bishop Fintan Gavin as Catholic bishop of Cork and Ross in June 2019, Colton presented the crozier at Bishop Gavin's own request.
+At the episcopal ordination of Bishop Fintan Gavin as Catholic Bishop of Cork and Ross in June 2019, Colton presented the crozier at Bishop Gavin's request.

-As of June 2020, Colton is the longest-serving bishop of Cork Cloyne and Ross since bishop William Lyon in 1617 and also the longest serving bishop still in office in the Anglican churches of Ireland, England, Scotland and Wales.
+As of June 2020, Colton was the longest-serving bishop of Cork, Cloyne and Ross since bishop William Lyon in 1617 and also the longest serving bishop still in office in the Anglican churches of Ireland, England, Scotland and Wales.
+In March 2021, he was presented with a Pride of Cork Award to mark his long tenure as Bishop of Cork, and to recognise his work for inclusion and his nightly prayers on social media during the Coronavirus Pandemic.

-On 27 February 2022, Colton was the invited preacher at the Patronal Eucharist in Lichfield Cathedral, to mark the 1,350th anniversary of the death of Saint Chad.
+In 2024, to mark his silver jubilee as bishop, Colton conducted his fifth full formal visitation of the diocese, replicating, as much as possible, the route taken by his predecessor Bishop Dive Downes in 1699.
+In May 2024, Bishop Colton was afforded a civic reception at Cork City Hall to mark the fact that he had become the longest serving Church of Ireland Bishop of Cork in more than 400 years.

+In September 2025, he announced his intention to retire in April 2026.
+A service, to mark his retirement, was held at Saint Fin Barre's Cathedral in Cork on 18 April 2026.
+The preacher was the Dean of the Southwark, Mark Oakley.

 Publications

 Colton is the author of almost a dozen book chapters, mostly in the area of the interface between religion and law.